grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are MetricNamesQuery
+Accepted values for `value` are "MetricNamesQuery"

 ##### fn grafanaTemplateVariableFn.MetricNamesQuery.withMetricNamespace